JHDeerin/notesPageTest/rawNotes/phil3103_modernPhil/6_elisabethCavendish_1_29_29.md

 - Okay, today we'll actually talk about Elisabeth of Bohemia's critique of Descartes and Margaret Cavendish
     - Also, what about your discussions?
 Discuss with your neighbors!
         - Talked about if the mind *could* be an emergent behavior, like how the internet is made up of many different servers without "belonging" to any one of them
-    - "Some of you might think this isn' a big question but for Descartes it's *huge* that physical matter isn't a thinking substance, so we can do science"
+    - "Some of you might think this isn't a big question, but for Descartes it's *huge* that physical matter isn't a thinking substance, so we can do science"

 - So, Elisabeth of Bohemia - in a very polite letter - raises an objection for Descartes: if the body and soul are different substances, then how can they interact?
     - In other words, how can Descartes as a substance dualist explain how the soul moves the body and makes it do stuff?